week month in Husker history

 1919: NU officially withdraws from the Missouri Valley Conference, beginning two seasons as an independent.

 1929: How did Nebraska football end up in the August issue of Popular Mechanics?
 It was because of assistant coach B.F.
 Oakes and his Biffem machine, a predecessor of the blocking sled.

-1949: It's the dawn of the era of commercial television in eastern Nebraska, and the Memorial Stadium press box is readied for the Huskers' home football games to be broadcast by Omaha station WOW-TV.
+1949: As commercial television dawns in eastern Nebraska, the Memorial Stadium press box is readied for telecasts of the Huskers' home football games by Omaha station WOW-TV.
 (The station would also televise the Huskers' 1950 home games, but the practice would be halted in 1951.)

 «1979: Former Nebraska backup quarterback Ed Burns enjoys some preseason success with the New Orleans Saints.